How to Evaluate Color in Colombian Emeralds

 All of this isolates the Emerald from the surrounding Colors while we are observing it, illuminated by Sunlight.

-This light is then reflected within the stone collecting the lovely Green color.
-Then, the Cut of the emerald concentrates and directs the light to exit through the Face of the emerald back to You.
+This light is then reflected within the stone gathering the distinctive Greens of the Colombian Emerald.
+Then, the Cut of the emerald concentrates and directs the green flashes and sparkle through the Face of the emerald back to You.

 What do we want to know about a Colombian Emeralds Color?

 First, we want to know how deep of green it is, also it’s tone and hue of color.
 The problem is, it’s impossible to say looking at an emerald face up.
 Some facets appear Darker,

 other facets reflect Lighter tones of lovely green.

 A tiny movement and it looks as if it has a gorgeous Bluish green tone to it.
 From a different angle you notice a soft Yellowish green hue and from still another it’s the opposite.

 Yes, very much so, even for a professional such as myself with over 4 decades of experience.

 Its evaluation is subjective and requires years of experience, continuous viewing and comparison.

 First, we want to observe an emeralds color face up as we will see it once set in a piece of jewelry.